-- 36.1.1.1 Part 1, which shall be the register referred to in the 2006 Act, shall include the name of each member and the constituency or class to which they belong, and shall be open to inspection by the public in accordance with paragraphs 37 and 38 below; and - 36.1.1.2 Part 2, which shall contain all the information from the application form and shall not be open to inspection by the public nor may copies or extracts from it be made available to any third party. - 36.1.3 Notwithstanding the provision in paragraph 36.1.1.2 above, the Trust shall extract such information as it needs in aggregate to satisfy itself that the actual membership of the Trust is representative of those eligible for membership and for the administration of the provisions of this Constitution.
+36.1.1.2 Part 2, which shall contain all the information from the application form and shall not be open to inspection by the public nor may copies or extracts from it be made available to any third party.

+36.1.3 Notwithstanding the provision in paragraph 36.1.1.2 above, the Trust shall extract such information as it needs in aggregate to satisfy itself that the actual membership of the Trust is representative of those eligible for membership and for the administration of the provisions of this Constitution.